dkt26111/Grafana-MySQL_Docker-Compose/README.md

 ```

 ### docker-compose up
-Grafana container starts only after the MySQL container becomes Ready, and Heathy.
+Grafana container starts only after the MySQL container becomes Ready, and Healthy.
 Now, Grafana is ready at [http://localhost:3000](http://localhost:3000) :+1: